Does Lisinopril Cause Erectile Dysfunction?

 Common ED Treatments

 • PDE-5 Inhibitors: Medications such as sildenafil (Viagra) and tadalafil (Cialis) increase blood flow to the penis, helping to achieve and maintain erections.
+They are generally safe and effective for most men with ED (Hatzimouratidis et al., 2016).

 • Vacuum Erection Devices (VEDs): Non-invasive devices that use suction to help achieve an erection, often combined with medication for greater effectiveness.